Happy

 No backpack!

 Backpacks are not the best way to carry everything you need for the day.
 They are uncomfortable, make your back sweat, and increase your risk of catching a cold when you’re exposed to the slightest breeze.
 The perfect solution is a side bag.
-They are often provided, so you don’t have to carry them.
+On our bike tours, they are often provided, so you don’t have to carry them.
 However, always check before you go.
 What should you put in it?
 Just what you need for the day: a rain/wind cape or jacket, a dry change of clothes, your wallet, and a snack.

-To follow the route easily during your cycling holiday, we recommend using a handlebar-mounted mobile phone holder (such as the SP Connect™ system: when you buy it online, you can get a 20% discount with the code TRAVEL20).
+To follow the route easily during your cycling holiday, we recommend using a handlebar-mounted mobile phone holder (such as the SP Connect™ system: when you buy it online, you can get a 20% discount with the code TRAVEL20) and downloading the maps on Ride with GPS before you set off.
 A power bank is also essential, so your phone doesn’t run out of battery during the day.

 Remember to bring a reusable water bottle, a basic first-aid kit (including adhesive bandages, gauze and mild disinfectant), and an insect repellent.